 Initially, it seemed odd and difficult to be seated in front of a computer and develop plans and activities in the field and not interact with patients.
 I was apprehensive about how I could reach out to vulnerable people without being able to examine them and treat them either through medication or surgery.
 I was uninformed about the impact of development programs that integrate vision, health and nutrition.

 Throughout my many years at HKI, I have continually learned the importance of working in development.
 Working with teams to prevent blindness through developing innovative programs, using advanced technology and sustainable approaches, providing training, engagement with stakeholders at various levels, advocacy to the government, and integrating these proven programs into existing health systems are all crucial to preventing blindness and vision problems in adults and children.

 Diabetics are at an increased risk of developing eye complications like cataract, glaucoma and diabetic retinopathy.
 Diabetic retinopathy is an asymptomatic complication that can cause blindness if not identified early.
-HKI programs provide education to improve awareness for diabetic retinopathy in communities, screenings to ensure early detection of the condition, and treatment by laser photocoagulation surgery when necessary.
+Helen Keller programs provide education to improve awareness for diabetic retinopathy in communities, screenings to ensure early detection of the condition, and treatment by laser photocoagulation surgery when necessary.
 This also involves improving the knowledge of doctors and healthcare professionals about this condition.

 Sukma, Lita Puspita and Amrizal Anwar are higher secondary students who were finding it difficult to read what was written on the board in the classroom and concentrate in class due to headaches and problems with their vision.
 Helen Keller’s US Vision programs made it possible for children to be screened by their teachers, refracted by trained opticians, and receive free eyeglasses.
 Now they feel empowered, confident, and are ready to take on any challenges put forth to them.